Best Restaurants in Disney World + Tips For Planning Your Dining

 I will share some of the tips I picked up, that helped us feed our family easily.
 If you plan to eat in the parks, it can really add up quickly.
 Planning ahead can save you big.
 Not only will a little planning go a long way in keeping you on budget, but if you are paying for Disney meals, you want to get ones you will enjoy.
 One thing I heard folks share with us in the planning process, was that they wish they had planned their dining experiences better, to make the most out of enjoying some of the famed Disney spots.
+If you are forking out that kind of money, you want to make sure you will love it!
 So we share many of the tips that others shared with us (and that we tried and loved ourselves here), so you can make the most out of your dining experience, by doing a little planning.

 If you are looking for tips on how to save the most on dining, check out our article here on Saving Money on Food at Walt Disney World.

 In general, we felt like the Dining Reservations were very useful in Magic Kingdom and Hollywood Studios, and we preferred to go without them at Epcot and Animal Kingdom.
 The reason is that we preferred to eat our way around Epcot in the World Showcase (snacking from country to country at the counter service options).
 I would make reservations for the Garden Grille next time, though.
 For Animal Kingdom, there are not many sit down restaurants in that park, and one is pretty pricey, so we found that to be a good park to save some on the counter service options.
 We share our favorite restaurants in each park below.

 There are also many great dining options in many of the Disney Resort areas too, as well as Disney Springs.
 You can use the Disney transportation options to get to the many resort locations, which is another perk!